Creativity is a fundamental aspect of being human. It's our birthright. And it's for all of us.

 Page 263

+It's easy to create a piece, recognize a flaw, and want to discard the entire work.
+This reflex happens in all areas of life.
 When you look at the work, practice truly seeing what's there, without a negativity bias.
-Be open to seeing both strength and weakness, instead of focusing on the weakness and allowing it to overwhelm the strength.
+Be open to seeing both strength and weakness, instead of focusing on the weakness and allowing it to overwhelm the strength. … When you acknowledge a weakness, always consider how it could either be removed or improved before discarding the entire piece.
+What if the source of creativity is always there, knocking patiently on the doors of our perception, waiting for us to unbolt the locks?

 Page 264